Elected to Scottish Division Two 1900. Transferred to the Eastern League 1915.

 There was little to celebrate until 1932 when East Stirlingshire won the Second Division title and promotion to the First Division.
 Predictably they went straight back down again.

 After the Second World War, they started out in the new Division C (third tier) and won the championship with some ease only to be relegated in 1949.
 Here they languished until this level was scrapped in 1955 and along with the other members who were not reserve teams, they returned to Division B (which became the Second Division the following season).
+This badge was eventually retired in 1968.

 In 1963 the Shire won promotion but once again, their stay in the top flight was brief and they were relegated in last place after one season.